 The LRB develops the hierarchy of mathematical models to simulate radiation-induced pathologies at different organization levels and time scales.
 In addition to the traditional Monte Carlo technique, the LRB's approach involves computational methods from different knowledge areas (molecular dynamics and simulation of brain neural networks).
 The computation of radiation damage to the CNS structures was initiated and is continued by NASA and the LRB.

-For the first time, the synthesis of prebiotic compounds in the “formamide + catalysts” system under exposure to particle beams has been performed in collaboration with Italian universities within the framework of research on the panspermia hypothesis.
+For the first time, the synthesis of prebiotic compounds in the “formamide + catalysts” system under exposure to particle beams has been performed in collaboration with Italian universities within the framework of research on the Panspermia hypothesis.

 All of the above provides confidence that the LRB will become an essential part of the International Biophysics Collaboration and will be an important player in the field of modern radiobiology.